rpalmerdev/Texture-Ripper/README.md

 # Limitations:

 - Currently does not support using curved lines for texture extraction like ShoeBox does.
 - I should have implemented a dark/light mode toggle, but I didn't.
-Coming soon™.
+Coming soon™